pymupdf/PyMuPDF/docs/functions.rst

    .. method:: Document._getXrefString(xref, compressed=False)

       Return the string ("source code") representing an arbitrary object.
 For :data:`stream` objects, only the non-stream part is returned.
-To get the stream data, use :meth:`_getXrefStream`.
+To get the stream data, use :meth:`Document.xrefStream`.

       :arg int xref: :data:`xref` number.
       :arg bool compressed: *(new in version 1.14.14)* whether to generate a compressed output or one with nice indentations to ease reading or parsing (default).